h0psing/melb-amazon-alexa-meetup/README.md

   .lambda();
 ```

-*Completed step-4?* Move to the `step-5` to publish your skill to the ALexa sklls store.
+*Completed step-4?* Move to the `step-5` to publish your skill to the Alexa sklls store.